 File an appeal to a final notice of intent to levy or notice of lien

 If you've received the final notice from the IRS regarding levy or lien you have 30 days to file an appeal.
 Filing the appeal stops the passport revocation process.
-Appeals sometimes take several months and you can use the process to finalize one of solutions below (except bankruptcy)
+Appeals sometimes take several months and you can use the process to finalize one of solutions below.

-If you don't recall receiving a final notice check with the IRS or have a professional do a background check.
+If you don't recall receiving a final notice, check with the IRS or have a professional do a review.

 Arrange an installment agreement or non-collectible status agreement with the IRS